-In the Inventory and Logistics unit, we inventory and characterise the radioactive waste and make reliable predictions, thus ensuring that a deep geological repository will have enough space for all types of radioactive waste.
+In the Inventory and Logistics Section, within the Safety, Geology and Radioactive Materials Division, we inventory and characterise the radioactive waste and make reliable predictions, thus ensuring that a deep geological repository will have enough space for all types of radioactive waste.
+We also contribute to the safety assessment of the disposal concept, e.g. by considering aspects relevant for criticality safety.
 Furthermore, we provide support to NPPs by means of e.g. carrying out shielding calculations and contributing to packaging and decommissioning planning.

 - Criticality calculations:

-- setting up computational models for various configurations of the final disposal canister
+- setting up computational models for various configurations of the disposal canister for high-level waste (i.e., taking into account different types of spent fuel assemblies, materials, etc.)

-- calculating the neutron multiplication factor, keff, for different canister configurations using Monte Carlo code systems like SCALE, MCNP, etc.
+- calculating the neutron multiplication factor, keff, for different canister configurations using Monte Carlo code systems such as SCALE, MCNP, etc.